How To Host A Virtual Event: 8 Great Steps

 2020 was the official year of cancelled events.
 This included everything from festivals to family functions.
 Eventually, cancelled events became virtual events.
 As the world pivoted to virtual, we soon learned that there are great perks to hosting an event online.
 If you are wondering how to plan and host a virtual event, the following steps will get you set for online success.

 60 Minutes Is The Sweet Spot

+For the highest level of engagement and entertainment, a virtual event should be 60 minutes max.
 I have an online contact form for that asks for guest count, time zone, and expected event time.
-More than half of new inquiries list 2 hours.
+More than half of new inquiries list two to sometimes 6 hours!
 I will admit that while school parties can go on for hours of straight DJ sets, for every adult with responsibilities and said school kids to tend to, an hour is what I always suggest my corporate clients stick to.
-For the highest level of engagement and entertainment, a virtual event should be 60 minutes max.

 Plan a virtual event with interaction and engagement.